 2. Classic HIIT structure - the structure of this session is the first 6 exercises to be alternating between upper and lower body exercise.
 That itself will allow you to endure more because by switching from upper to lower body work, the accumulated blood in the working muscles will move and this will allow the muscles to recover faster between working sets.

-3. Tabata timer intervals - the tabata timing protocol is a staple timer used for the HIIT and bodyweight circuit workouts.
+3. Tabata timer intervals - the tabata timing protocol is a staple timer used for the HIIT and bodyweight circuit workout routines.
 20 seconds of work followed by 10 seconds of rest is considered as a high-intensity timer that will test you not just physically but mentally too.

 4. Follow along workout video routine - the whole workout video is 100% follow along so you will not have to think about anything regarding your session.
 Simply warm up, play the workout video and replicate everything presented to you.